 Becoming Better Plant Pushers Selling Plants and Gardening in the Internet Age

-This talk is part speaking/presenting/communication skills and part suggestions for other ways we can up our game as garden communicators.
+Delivering plant and product information alone is no longer enough; we need to step up our game as garden communicators.
 In order to keep a love of gardening alive, and to continue to make a living doing what we love to do, we are called upon to enlarge our thinking about how we present gardening information and who our audiences can and will be.
-Delivering plant and product information alone is no longer enough.
 Those in horticulture are challenged to find new ways to cultivate gardeners and plant purchases.
-This presentation will give specific techniques for resonating with all types of audiences.
-“You must be social networking,” is old news, right?
-This talk gives suggestions for connecting with audiences on and off-line, and presents ideas for what to post when you are on social networks.
+This presentation gives specific ideas and techniques for resonating with audiences and starting a gardening revival.